 Performance with Cluster size and Communication

-The basic takeaway is that you can optimize well if the program does not need to communicate a lot, and sometimes it is huge, the two socket architecture is considered the sweet spot for both.
+The basic takeaway is that you can optimize well if the program does not need to communicate a lot, and sometimes it is huge, the two socket architecture is considered the sweet spot for both performance and cost.

 Amdahl’s Law